Tuamotu tropical moist forests

 Until late scientists considered that the low lying Tuamotu islands have similar fauna and flora.
-Only in the recent decades it has been discovered that these seemingly equal islands have rather diverse composition of plants and animals.
+Only in recent decades, it has been discovered that these seemingly equal islands have a rather diverse composition of plants and animals.

 The 26 km² large Niau atoll is an excellent example to this.
 This island has a characteristic form of an enclosed ring with a hypersaline lagoon in the middle.
 The core part of this ring contains nearly pristine, moist forest, called feo.
 It grows on a jagged limestone.

 The ecosystem of this island developed in isolation for 50 000 years until here arrived Polynesians.
 It seems that they managed to deplete the ecosystem and contemporary feo is not the original, primeval forest of Niau.
 But nevertheless, this is an old forest with species of plants and animals which are not met anywhere else in the world.

 In total Niau has 62 native species of plants and some of these species are met only on this island.
 Such plants are, for example, a palm Pritchardia pericularum, a shrub Myrsine niauensis, newly discovered species of Ixora, Meryta, Psychotria.

 The best known endemic species here though is a beautiful bird – Tuamotu kingfisher (Todiramphus gambieri).

 This rare bird looks exotic – it has light, almost white plumage, pale orange head, and shiny blue and green wings, spine and tail.
 It seems that it thrived in the primeval broadleaved forest of Niau before the coming of Polynesians.